faststart-dev-lab-ap/faststart-provisioning-lab/01-manual-deploy.md

 5. Once you press `Create` it will fork the repo without the history into the new repo.

 ### 6. Copy the pull secrets into your namespace

+Our pipeline will be using the IBM Cloud container registry to store the built images.
+In order for the cluster to read from the registry during deployment into the namespace, the secrets containing the credentials need to be added to the namespace.
+The following steps will set them up.

 1. Download the shell script that sets up the pull secrets